Paladins in Troubled Times

-Paladins in Troubled Times is a 2008 Chinese television series adapted from Liang Yusheng's novel Datang Youxia Zhuan.
+Paladins in Troubled Times is a 2008 Chinese wuxia television series adapted from the novel Datang Youxia Zhuan by Liang Yusheng.
 The series was produced by Zhang Jizhong, and starred Victor Huang, Shen Xiaohai, Sattawat Sethakorn, He Zhuoyan, Liu Tianyue and Lu Chen.
 It was first broadcast on CCTV in 2008.

-Plot
+Synopsis

-The story is set in the Tianbao era during the reign of Emperor Xuanzong of the Tang dynasty.
-Dou Lingkan, the leader of the Flying Tiger Mountain Gang, and his godson Tie Mole are passing through a small town when they are attracted by a commotion.
-They realise that Wang Longke, a servant of the warlord An Lushan, is planning to steal a letter from Guo Ziyi's messenger.
-Apparently, Guo Ziyi discovered An Lushan's plans to rebel against the imperial court and he wants to warn the emperor.
-Tie Mole saves the messenger and becomes involved in the politics of that era.
-He is joined by several righteous martial artists as they attempt to undermine An Lushan's rebellion.
+The story is set in eighth-century China during the Tang dynasty.
+Dou Lingkan, an outlaw leader, and his godson, Tie Mole, are passing through a town when they overhear a commotion.
+They realise that Wang Longke, a servant of the military governor An Lushan, is planning to steal a letter from a messenger sent by the general Guo Ziyi.

+Apparently, Guo Ziyi has discovered that An Lushan is plotting a rebellion, and he wants to warn Emperor Xuanzong.
+Tie Mole saves the messenger and gets involved the power struggle.
+He is joined by several righteous martial artists as they attempt to undermine the An Lushan rebellion.